 We derive the assumptions used in the model from historical trends and management's outlook, including expected loan growth, loan prepayment rates, projected loan origination spreads, deposit growth rates, changes to deposit product betas and non-maturity deposit decay rates, and projected yields and rates.
 These assumptions may not be realized and unanticipated events and circumstances may also occur that cause the assumptions to be inaccurate.
 The model also does not take into account any future actions of management to mitigate the impact of interest rate changes.
 Our ALCO monitors the assumptions at least quarterly and periodically adjusts them as it deems appropriate.
 In the modeling, we assume that all maturities, calls, and prepayments in the securities portfolio are reinvested in like instruments, and we base the MBS prepayment assumptions on industry estimates of prepayment speeds for portfolios with similar coupon ranges and seasoning.
-We also use different interest rate scenarios and yield curves to measure the sensitivity of earnings to changing interest rates.
-Interest rates on different asset and liability accounts move differently when the short-term market rate changes and these differences are reflected in the different rate scenarios.
+We also use different asset and liability accounts move differently when the short-term market rate changes and these differences are reflected in the different rate scenarios.
 We adjust deposit betas, decay rates and loan prepayment speeds periodically in our models for non-maturity deposits and loans.